apache/mesos/docs/reconciliation.md

 until an update is received for each task, using exponential backoff to retry tasks that remain unreconciled.
 Retries are needed because the master temporarily may not be able to reply for a particular task.
-For example, during master failover the master must re-register all of the slaves to rebuild its set of known tasks (this process can take minutes for large clusters, and is bounded by the `--slave_reregister_timeout` flag on the master).
+For example, during master failover the master must re-register all of the agents to rebuild its set of known tasks (this process can take minutes for large clusters, and is bounded by the `--agent_reregister_timeout` flag on the master).

 Steps: